Uploaded image for project: 'Red Hat Advanced Cluster Security'

 Acceptance Criteria:

-• Evaluate and document technical approaches for representing AI workloads and AI BOMs in RHACS.
+• Evaluate and document technical approaches for representing AI workloads after parsing AI BOMs in RHACS.

 • Identify architectural, security, performance, and maintainability considerations for handling AI model artifacts.

-• Create lightweight prototype for how this will work withing RHACS.
+• Create lightweight prototype for how this will work within RHACS.

 Success Criteria or KPIs measured:

-• Completion of a lightweight prototype that demonstrates how AI workload identification and AI BOM ingestion could work in RHACS.
+• Completion of a lightweight prototype that demonstrates how AI workload identification works after AI BOM ingestion in RHACS.

 • Alignment across Product, Engineering, and Architecture on the findings and recommendations from the Discovery.